The Blackwell Story

-"The Blackwell Story" was an American television film broadcast live on February 28, 1957, as part of the CBS television series, Playhouse 90.
-It was the 22nd episode of the first season of Playhouse 90.
+"The Blackwell Story" is an American television film broadcast live on February 28, 1957, as part of the CBS television series, Playhouse 90.
+It is the twenty-second episode of the first season of Playhouse 90.
 Joanne Dru played the role of Elizabeth Blackwell.

 Plot

 The play examines the life of Elizabeth Blackwell who became America's first woman doctor in 1849.